History of bisexuality: Modern history

+Pre-colonial Southeast Asia and Pacific

+In Indonesia, the Serat Centhini records the prevalence of same-sex relationships in Javanese culture.

+In Thailand, same-sex relations have been documented as early as the Ayutthaya period (1351 to 1767).
+Temple murals have been found which depict same-sex relations between men and between women.
+Concubines from the royal Thai family were known in the ‘Samutthakhot Kham Chan’ (สมุทรโฆษคำฉันท์), Thai literature from Ayuttaya times, to have lesbian relationships.

+In the Philippines, same-sex marriage was documented as normalized as early as the 1500s through the Boxer Codex, while various texts have elaborated on the powerful roles gender non-conforming peoples had prior to Spanish colonization.

+Same-sex relationships are documented as early as the 14th century in Vietnam.

+Māori culture has a term, takatāpui, which was first recorded in writing by missionary Herbert Williams in 1832 with the definition "intimate companion of the same sex".
+Historians have noted that this does not explicitly identify the relationship as a sexual one.
+In the 1990s, the word was used in a report to the Public Health Commission to refer both to gay men and men who have sex with other men but do not identify as homosexual.
+(Today, the word is used as an umbrella term for LGBT people.)

 Freudian theory

 In 1905, Sigmund Freud presented his theory of psychosexual development in Three Essays on the Theory of Sexuality.
 In the book, he wished to demonstrate that bisexuality was the baseline sexual orientation for humans.
 Freud established his theory on a biological development basis that children in the pregenital phase do not differentiate between female and male sexes, but believe that both parents have the same reproductive powers and identical genitalia.
 When children reach the phallic stage, their gender identity becomes stable, and heterosexuality is the gradual result of the repression of an initial bisexuality.
 According to Freud, during the phallic stage, children develop an Oedipus complex where they have an unconscious sexual attraction for the parent of the opposite gender and feel jealousy towards the parent of the same gender.
 This situation transforms later into unconscious transference and conscious identification with the hated parent, providing a structural model which appeases sexual impulse towards the parent ascribed to the same sex by also provoking a fear of castration by the parent of the opposite sex to appease sexual impulses.
 Carl Jung criticized the notion of bisexuality lying at the basis for psychic life, and the fact that Freud did not according to him give an adequate description of the female child.
 In 1913 he proposed the Electra complex.
 Freud rejected this suggestion.